 Manker will represent Missouri in the National Teacher of the Year competition.
 She and the six other finalists for the Missouri Teacher of the Year award will be honored at a banquet Oct.
 21 in Jefferson City.

-The Department of Elementary and Secondary Education conducts the Teacher of the Year Award program with financial support from the Boeing Company of St. Louis.
+The Department of Elementary and Secondary Education conducts the Teacher of the Year Award program with financial support from the Boeing Company and the Monsanto Fund of St. Louis.